 Clerks, make sure the minutes reflect these disclosures, and the action taken.
 Bear in mind, failure to disclose conflict of interest situations are breaches of fiduciary responsibility and are legal issues as well.

 Corporate opportunity issues require you to disclose when you are planning to do something separately that might well be something the church might do.
 This is a challenging one to understand.
 Using an example, if you decided to start a day care center next to the church when you know that part of the vision of the church is to start such an activity, that would be a problem unless the Board discussed it, had adequate time to decide not to do it, and then specifically advised you as part of its official actions that it did not plan to start a day care center.
-Taking another stab at this, if the church normally sold jewelry at conferences and you as a Board member decided to also sell jewelry there, it would be a conflict of interest.
+Taking another stab at this, if the church normally sold jewelry at BCC conferences and you as a Board member decided to also sell jewelry there, it would be a conflict of interest.

 Confidentiality is to be respected by Board members.
 Remain quiet about what is said in closed session.
 Only formal motions or official statements from the Board regarding the closed session should be shared in open session and nothing more not even with a significant other.
 Since all other business is discussed and accomplished in open session, confidentiality issues cannot arise around the normal business of the church.
 Personnel issues, and sensitive issues such as law suits or other legal actions clearly are dealt with in closed session and confidentiality rules apply.
 Poorly communicated information or speculation can be as harmful as confidentiality violations.
 Practice discretion with a capital D.